 Benefits of the CEP include more students eating healthy meals and being ready to learn without stigma; less administrative work due to processing applications and collecting unpaid meal fees from families; improved financial viability of the school nutrition program since USDA would reimburse 93% of meal participation at the highest rate for these schools in our district; and overall, CEP will benefit KCS families, especially those who do not qualify for free and reduced meals but still have financial need.

-The following five KCS title schools will participate during the 2020-21 school year: Jackson Elementary School, Kennedy Elementary School, Lincoln Elementary School, Roosevelt Elementary School and Sevier Middle School.
+The following five KCS title schools will participate during the 2023-24 school year: Palmer Early Learning Center, Jackson Elementary School, Kennedy Elementary School, Lincoln Elementary School, Roosevelt Elementary School and Sevier Middle School.

 Students enrolled in CEP schools will no longer be required to complete a free and reduced meal application.
 Every enrolled student will be able to eat both breakfast and lunch free of charge without filling out any forms.